7 Insurance Adjuster Tactics to Watch Out For (And How to Counter Them)

 The Quick Settlement Offer

 An adjuster calls within 48 hours of your accident with a "generous" offer.
 They want you to settle before you've seen a doctor, gotten a proper repair estimate, or discovered hidden damage.
 Quick settlements almost always favor the insurer.
+Full stop.

 The Low Initial Estimate

 The adjuster writes an estimate that's 20-40% below what your body shop charges.
-They'll use lower labor rates, substitute aftermarket parts, and skip procedures they consider "optional" — like blending adjacent panels to match paint.
+They'll use lower labor rates, substitute aftermarket parts, and skip things they consider "optional" — like blending adjacent panels to match paint.

 Recorded Statement Requests